 To do this, add 1-2" of oil to a skillet and fry away.
-You will need to flip your flautas halfway through to ensure both sides are golden brown.
+You will need to flip your chicken flautas halfway through to ensure both sides are golden brown.

-Deep frying often is a quicker cooking method and in this case, will brown your flautas on all sides better than shallow frying.
+Deep frying often is a quicker cooking method and in this case, will brown your chicken flautas on all sides better than shallow frying.
 You will need at least 3" of oil in a sauce pan to do this.